 It is a G-series lens, which means it is specifically designed for the newest generations of Nikon digital cameras.
 It also means it isn’t fully compatible with older cameras due to the electronic only actuation of lens aperture.
 While that makes for faster operation and more accuracy, it also limits backwards compatibility.
 With older film cameras, it will manual focus, but the aperture will be stuck at f/1.8 and there isn’t any way to change it.

-This is an excellent lens for all around use for anyone wanting superb sharpness, a fast f-stop, and a slightly wider than normal field of view in a lightweight package.
+The AF-S Nikkor 35mm f/1.8G ED is excellent for all around use for anyone wanting superb sharpness, a fast f-stop, and a slightly wider than normal field of view in a lightweight package.
 Wedding and street photographers will especially appreciate how it instantly snaps into focus with no focus hunting, even in marginal lighting conditions.

 Marginal lighting is one of the reasons photographers look for lenses like this.
 At f/1.8, it is a full 1 one-third stops faster than an f/2.8 lens, two full stops faster than most kit lens zooms, and only two-thirds stops slower than f/1.4.
 At about half the price and weight of the Nikkor 35mm f/1.4 lens, many Nikon shooters will be happy with this lens.